src-zone/material/README.md

 The components and directives are designed with the following design principles:

-* Every `@material` component will get a directive binding as angular integration, such as mdcTextfield, mdcTextFieldLabel, mdcCard, etc. Thus there are directives for top level `@material` components (components that have their own foundation class inside `@material` such as mdc-textfield, see https://material.io/components/web/catalog/input-controls/text-fields/), and
+* Every \@material component will get a directive binding as angular integration, such as mdcTextfield, mdcTextfieldLabel, mdcCard, etc. Thus there are directives for top level `@material` components (components that have their own foundation class inside `@material` such as mdc-textfield, see https://material.io/components/web/catalog/input-controls/text-fields/), and